risk-first/website/Software-Dependency-Risk.md

 ## Choice

-_Choosing_ dependencies can be extremely difficult.
+Choosing dependencies can be extremely difficult.
 As we discussed above, the usefulness of any tool depends on its fit for purpose, its _ergonomics within a given context_.
 It's all too easy to pick a good tool for the wrong job:

 > "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - [Abraham Maslow, _Toward a Psychology of Being_](https://en.wiktionary.org/wiki/if_all_you_have_is_a_hammer,_everything_looks_like_a_nail)

 Having chosen a dependency, whether or not you end up in a more favourable position risk-wise is going to depend heavily on the quality of the execution and the skill of the implementor.
-With software dependencies, we often have to live with the decisions we make for a long time: _choosing_ the software dependency is far easier than _changing it later_.
+With software dependencies we often have to live with the decisions we make for a long time: _choosing_ the software dependency is far easier than _changing it later_.

 Let's take a closer look at this problem in the next section, [Boundary Risk](Boundary-Risk).